 Michele Cole, Ph.D., LCSW

 Dr. Cole is the founder of Moving Forward, PLC, a private practice in Old Town, Alexandria in 2007.
-Moving Forward, PLC is a private practice that has 6 other therapists and a clinical intern working with her to help meet all the needs of clients who walk in the door.
+Moving Forward, PLC is a private practice that has a consulting team of therapists to help meet all the needs of every client who walks in the door.
+The team has over 50+ years of experience collectively.
+The mission is to work to help the family system heal and function at its best as the team works collaboratively.

 Learn more about Michele